SymplifyConversion/sst-sdk-dotnet/RELEASING.md

 1. update links and headings in [the changelog](./CHANGELOG.md) to reflect the new version
 1. open a pull request with your release branch
 1. get the pull request reviewed and approved
-1. tag the approved commit `vX.Y.Z`
 1. push the branch, then squash merge your changes to `main`
+1. tag the merged commit `vX.Y.Z` and push the tag (CI should pick this up and publish the version)
 1. [create a matching GitHub release](https://github.com/SymplifyConversion/sst-sdk-nodejs/releases/new)

+## Pre-releases

+Prerelease versions can also be published as long as the commit is in `origin/main`.
+Tag the commit `vX.Y.Z-previewNN` where NN is a number with leading zeros (for sorting properly) and push the tag.